reactive-python/reactpy/docs/source/developer-guide.rst

 `Create a Pull Request <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request>`__:
-    We'll review your changes, run some :ref:`tests <Running The Tests>` and :ref:`qaulity checks <Code Quality Checks>` and, with any luck, accept your request.
+    We'll review your changes, run some :ref:`tests <Running The Tests>` and :ref:`equality checks <Code Quality Checks>` and, with any luck, accept your request.
     At that point your contribution will be merged into the main codebase!